Putin Has disinfection Tunnel To Protect Him From Coronavirus - UrduPoint

 Visitors have to take a virus test before meeting Putin, his spokesman said.

 The president began holding video conference calls with officials in April, although there have been a few exceptions.
-For example he was shown meeting in person with the chief of oil giant Rosneft, Igor Sechin, on May 12.
+On May 12 for example, he was shown meeting in person with the chief of oil giant Rosneft, Igor Sechin.

-Despite these measures, some in Putin's circle have caught the virus, including his spokesman Dmitry Peskov, who said, however, that he had not met the president recently enough to have infected him.
+Despite these measures, some in Putin's circle have caught the virus, including Peskov, who said, however, that he had not met the president recently enough to have infected him.

 In an apparent close brush with the virus in March, Putin was shown on television shaking hands with the chief doctor at a Moscow virus hospital while neither was wearing a mask.
 The doctor, Denis Protsenko, soon afterwards tested positive.